 It’s all pretty funny to me now, to think of how far off my expectations were.
 My thought process reeked of the ridiculous, too.

 I had spent years studying marriage, attending marriage conferences (as part of the job I held during my single years), and even writing resources on the topic.
 Getting a husband would be akin to me finishing off my thesis so I could officially have my Ph.D. in matrimony.
 We needed separate tubes of toothpaste so we wouldn’t squabble over squeezing versus rolling neatly.
 I also knew we should never go to bed angry and to use active listening during arguments.
 I had this marriage thing down. . .

 Until I actually got married.
-Only then did I realize I didn’t really know anything about marriage.
+Only then did I realize I didn’t know anything about marriage.

 1. Marriage wasn’t about me.

 I got married because I assumed sliding on that ring was a formal way to enlist a man’s help in my lifelong quest for joy.
-With this as my motivation, I was destined for matrimonial misery.
+But with this as my motivation, I was destined for matrimonial misery.

 My breed is not rare.
 I regularly meet women struggling to recover from their shattered expectations of marriage.
-They thought–at a minimum–happily ever after would look more like a sitcom than a hidden camera prank show.
+They thought, at a minimum, happily ever after would look more like a sitcom than a hidden camera prank show.
 The hurt of those unmet desires starts early and sometimes never heals.
-The charge of the emotional hurt then either numbs hearts or sets a tone of anger that ultimately damages the couple.
+The charge of the emotional hurt either numbs their hearts or sets a tone of anger that ultimately damages the couple.

 The undercurrent of our marriage transitioned from negative to positive only after I realized that putting me first in marriage would suffocate it.
 In everything from sex to arguments to parenting to loading the dishwasher, when I thought about me and my desires above all else, I suffered.
 When God graciously showed me how self-centered and prideful I was, our marriage got better–not because my husband started making my every dream come true but because I finally got my eyes off of myself and onto the bigger picture of what marriage should be.